alexisakers/HTMLString/README.md

 ## Objective-C API

-Using mix and match, you can import and use `HTMLString` from Objective-C code.
+Using mix and match, you can import and use `HTMLString` in Objective-C code.

 You interact with HTML strings with these categories on the `NSString` type: